Oscarz90/NotesDevelopment/Bash/Bash.md

 pi@raspberry:~$
 ```

+**Tip**
 >It is always good practice to test your scripts with input that covers the different scenarios that are possible.

 **[Back to top](#table-of-contents)**

 #### Test

-The square brackets ( [ ] ) in the if statement above are actually a reference to the command test.
+The square brackets ( [ ] ) in the **if** statement above are actually a reference to the command **test**.
 This means that all of the operators that test allows may be used here as well.
 Look up the man page for test to see all of the possible operators (there are quite a few) but some of the more common ones are listed below.

 | Operator | Description |
 | :---: | :--- |